pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

     ^ Function name, sin
         ^ Parameter, 0

-In the :ref:`print-function1` example, we also have a function, parenthesis, and a parameter:
+In the :ref:`print-function1` example below, we also have a function, parenthesis, and a parameter:

 .. code-block:: text